ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/google_oauth.md

 Now that we have JupyterHub running as a system service and we can log onto JupyterHub with the local PAM authenticator (regular Linux usernames and passwords), we are going to get into the weeds of getting the Google authenticator to work.

+[TOC]

+## Why Google OAuth?

 Why Google authenticator instead of local PAM authentication?
 Our college uses the Gmail suite for both staff and students.
 When students log onto their college email, they are logging into Gmail.
 Students can use Google Calendar and Google Drive with their college email account as well.
-So it is probably best that students log into JuypterHub using the same Google login they use to access their college email, Google Drive and Calendar.
+So it would be convenient for students log into JuypterHub using the same Google login they use to access their college email, Google Drive and Calendar.

 It's just going to take a bit of work to get there.

-[TOC]

 ## Google OAuth Instance

 To allow students to use Google usernames and passwords to log into JupyterHub, the first thing we need to do is set up a Google OAuth instance.
-I set up Google OAuth instance using my personal Gmail account, rather than my college Gmail account.
+I set up a Google OAuth instance using my personal Gmail account, rather than my college Gmail account.
 Some parts of the Google Apps Suite are not available in my college profile, like YouTube and developer tabs.

-To obtain the Google OAuth credentials, we need to log into the Google API console [https://console.developers.google.com/](https://console.developers.google.com/) and select [Credentials] on the lefthand menu.
+To obtain the Google OAuth credentials, log into the Google API console [https://console.developers.google.com/](https://console.developers.google.com/) and select [Credentials] on the lefthand menu.

 ![Google oauth credentials](images/google_oauth_credentials.png)